openjs-foundation/cross-project-council/GOVERNANCE.md

 - An active member of a project community or collaboration space which is defined as having recent, sustained contributions to the project during the past 90 days.
 - A demonstrated level of contribution to the CPC's work (meetings, issues, pull-requests) as an observer during the past 30 days.

+_Note: Contributions can include, but are not limited to, participation in: meetings, issues or pull-requests._

 ## Approving Project Charters

 Per the [CPC charter section 5][], the voting CPC members are responsible for approving project